SEO: How to get started

-What it is and why it is important
+SEO Basics: What is it and why is it important

 SEO stands for Search engine optimization.
-It is the practice of increasing both the quality and quantity of non paid website traffic.
-This exposure to your brand from search engine results is known as organic traffic.
+SEO is the practice of increasing the quality and quantity non-paid website visitors.
+Organic traffic is the exposure of your brand through search engine results.

-Search engines are answer machines.
-They sort and organize billions of pieces of content and determine which content is most likely to answer your inquiry.
-They do all of this, discovering and cataloging by a process known as crawling and indexing.
-This is done ahead of time, which is why you get results so quickly when you type a question in Google
+Search engines are answer engines.
+They organize and sort billions of pieces and decide which one is most likely answer your query.
+This is done by crawling and indexing, which is a method of discovering and cataloging content.
+This is done in advance, which is why Google gives you results so quickly when your question is typed.

 What is an organic search result?

-As I said earlier, organic search results are those that are earned through effective SEO practice, not paid for.
+Organic search results, as I mentioned earlier, are those that are earned by effective SEO practice and not paid for.

 - Sneaky redirects